Carpathian Campaign: Casualties and losses

-Austrian historians determined the irretrievable losses of the Habsburg Monarchy in the Carpathian battle at 358,000 men (dead and captured), sanitary (wounded and sick)—at 435,000 men.
-Then this number was detailed: for January-April 1915—66,500 dead, 240,550 missing and captured, 180,500 wounded and 306,100 sick.
-The source of the calculations was not specified.
+Austro-Hungarian losses are reported differently depending on the source.
+Austrian official history gives 358,000 irrecoverable losses (dead and captured) and 435,000 wounded and sick for the Carpathian Campaign as a whole.
+A further breakdown for January–April 1915 lists 66,500 dead, 240,550 missing or captured, 180,500 wounded, and 306,100 sick, though the basis for these calculations was not specified.

-According to the authors of the Hungarian official work and German regimental histories, the сasualties of the Austro-Hungarian troops from the mouth of the Danube to Chernivtsi reached in January-April 1915 (excluding the Przemyśl garrison) 1,058 officers and 51,626 soldiers killed and died from wounds and diseases, 1,941 officers and 177,366 soldiers missing and captured, 3,039 officers and 143,884 soldiers wounded.
-Losses in the Przemyśl fortress were estimated at 120,000 men; in addition, it was proposed to add another 10% for "unaccounted for losses."
-It is unclear whether this number includes the losses of the German troops that were part of the Austro-Hungarian armies.
+According to Hungarian official history and German regimental sources, Austro-Hungarian losses from the Danube to Chernivtsi in January–April 1915 (excluding the Przemyśl garrison) included 1,058 officers and 51,626 soldiers killed or dead from wounds and disease, 1,941 officers and 177,366 soldiers missing or captured, and 3,039 officers and 143,884 soldiers wounded.
+Losses in the Przemyśl fortress were estimated at 120,000 men, with some authors suggesting an additional 10% for unaccounted losses.

-Calculations based on archival documents preserved in the Military Archives of the State Archives of Austria and the Military Historical Archives of the Ministry of Defense of Hungary (nominal lists of losses, reports of the material situation, reports of losses, morning reports) for January 15 – May 1, 1915, give a different result: 760 officers and 36,341 soldiers were killed, 4,914 officers (including 9 generals) and 298,865 soldiers were missing or captured, 2,212 officers and 106,056 soldiers were wounded.
-Since the wounded from the Przemyśl garrison were not evacuated, they were captured and counted among the prisoners.
+Archival-based calculations for 15 January – 1 May 1915 give lower figures: 760 officers and 36,341 soldiers killed, 4,914 officers and 298,865 soldiers missing or captured, and 2,212 officers and 106,056 soldiers wounded.
+Wounded from the Przemyśl garrison were not evacuated and were counted among prisoners.